royts/royts.github.io/_posts/2018-12-05-example-e2e-tests-in-docker-compose.md

     image: ${FULL_CONTAINER_NAME}
     environment:
       - ENV=develop
-      # We make some changes in ES and Mysql before the test and read from it in the assertion phase
+      # We make some changes in ES and Mysql in tests init and read from it in the assertion phase
       - ES_HOST=elasticsearch
       - DB_HOST=mysql
       - DB_NAME=db